stackrox/stackrox/README.md

 # To save time on rebuilds by skipping UI builds, set:
 $ export SKIP_UI_BUILD=1

-# When you deploy locally make sure your kube context points to the desired kubernetes cluster,
+# When you deploy locally make sure your kube context points to the desired Kubernetes cluster,
 # for example Docker Desktop.
 # To check the current context you can call a workflow script:
 $ roxkubectx